db758/filler-gaps/README.md

 can ignore files in /test_results/ within /outputs/

 can ignore files in /outputs/ named in the following way: (shuffled)_adapted_type_letter.csv e.g. adapted_adjunct_a.csv

+-all_commands-: contains all the terminal commands used in experiments (preprocessing stimuli, training models, testing models)